Penn Plax Cascade Canister Aquarium Filter Review - 2021

 After starting the pump, some bubbles may come out as all the air is not removable by priming.
 The rest of the air will be pumped out, forming bubbles.
 If, after 2/3 minutes, bubble formation continues, you have to check for any loose connection.

-There are two flow rate control cut-off valves at the top; one for both input and output lines.
+There are two flow rate control cut-off valves at the top, one for both input and output lines.
 You can efficiently operate those valves to control the flow rate.

 It is better to operate the suction valve for flow control as closing the discharge might put some load on the filter pump.
 During maintenance, you will use those as isolation valves to stop water from flowing.

 Every product has its pros and cons, and it is very common that different users have different experiences with the same product.
-This is why we choose a product carefully to ensure that most of the users had a good experience with it.
+This is why I choose a product carefully to ensure that most of the users had a good experience with it.